madsjulia/Mads.jl/docs/src/Modules/Anasol.md

 	- reflecting
 	- absorbing

-Functions have the following arguments:
+Anasol.jl functions have the following arguments:

 - `t`: time to compute the concentration
 - `x`: spatial coordinates of the point to compute the concentration